What Are the Perks of Fabric Protection?

-Not at all.
-Fabric protection will not alter the appearance nor will it make it dull or shiny – it won’t affect the appearance at all.
+Fabric protection will not make it dull or shiny – it won’t affect the appearance at all.
 It magically disappears as soon as it’s applied.

 Great news: Fabric protection is odorless when applied and leaves no odor behind.

-If a wet stain (let’s say coffee) does not bead up, does that mean the protection is gone?
+6. If a wet stain (let’s say, coffee) doesn’t bead up, does it mean the protection is gone?

 Perks of fabric protection

-So now that we have debunked the myths, let’s chat about the benefits of fabric protection.
+Now that we’ve debunked the myths, let’s look at the benefits of fabric protection.

-- It allows you time to clean up spills, as the protectant leaves a shield over fabric and fibers that does not allow spills to absorb into the material as quickly.
-So you have time to run and grab a towel to blot up a stain before it can soak in.
+- It gives you time to clean up spills.
+The protectant leaves a shield over fabric and fibers that keeps spills from absorbing into the material as quickly.
+That means you have time to run and grab a towel to blot up a stain before it can soak in.

-- Fabric protection makes the cleanability of the carpet much easier for yourself and your favorite carpet cleaning company.
-This is even true for the well-used areas of the home, such as family rooms, dining rooms and halls, clean up much better – compared to if they did not have a prior fabric protection.
+- Fabric protection makes the carpet easier to clean.
+For you AND your favorite carpet cleaning company.
+This is even true for the well-used areas of the home, such as family rooms, dining rooms and halls.

 - It helps to prevent sun-fade on upholstery, rugs and carpet.
-Remember the protective layer?
+Remember that nice protective layer?
 It also helps to block out the light and sun.

 - Fabric protection makes vacuuming more effective.
 This is because the protectant resists soiling, making it easier for your vacuum cleaner to “suck-up” more dirt, dust, pollen and allergens in the carpet.

-- Carpet.
-No need to have it protected when newly installed.
+There’s no need to have it protected when it’s newly installed.
 Most carpet manufacturers apply a fabric protection when the fiber is made.

 Wool has a natural soil repellent.
 Fabric protection is not necessary with a new rug, unless you want extra protection (if your rug is white, for example).